Minimal functions on the random graph: Results

-It is clear that the complement graph of $G$ (i.e., the graph on $V$ obtained by switching edges and non-edges) is isomorphic to $G$.
+It is clear that the complement graph of $G$, i.e., the graph on $V$ obtained by flipping all edges and non-edges of $G$, is isomorphic to $G$.
 Again, note that by homogeneity of $G$ all isomorphisms between $G$ and its complement generate each other.
-Let $-$ be one such isomorphism.
+Let $\flip$ be one such isomorphism.
+In formulas, we will write $-x$ for $\flip(x)$.

 For any finite non-empty subset $S$ of $V$, if we flip edges and non-edges between $S$ and $V \setminus S$ in $G$, then the resulting graph is isomorphic to $G$ (it is straightforward to verify the extension property).
 All such isomorphisms generate each other.
 For each non-empty finite $S$, we let $i_S$ be such an isomorphism.
-We also write \sw\ for $i_{\{0\}}$, where $0 \in V$ is a fixed element for the rest of the paper, and refer to this operation as the \emph{switch}.
+We also write $\sw$ for $i_{\{0\}}$, where $0 \in V$ is a fixed element for the rest of the paper, and refer to this operation as the \emph{switch}.

 To take a break from the definitions, we state the first part of our main theorem, which characterizes the minimal unary functions on $G$.